Leiland-James Corkill case: Laura Castle 'forever known as baby killer'

 'Lost it'

-But, he said, the jurors had to be "sure" she intended to cause Leiland-James either really serious harm or death to find her guilty of murder.
+But, he said, jurors had to be "sure" she intended to cause Leiland-James either really serious harm or death to find her guilty of murder.

 He said "things can happen in a flash" and asked the jurors to consider whether they, "in the agony of the moment", had ever "lost it" as Mrs Castle had.

-"If she lost it, was at her wits end and at that moment in time shook the life out of her son and banged his head on something, at that moment, does she intend to kill or does she intend to cause him really serious harm?"
+"If she lost it, was at her wits' end and at that moment in time shook the life out of her son and banged his head on something, at that moment, does she intend to kill or does she intend to cause him really serious harm?"
 Mr McLachlan said.

-He said the Castles, who met during a Christmas night out in 2005, were a couple" who wanted children", adding: "It seemed at the outset they had a dream - a plan - to have children."
+He said the Castles, who met during a Christmas night out in 2005, were a couple "who wanted children", adding: "It seemed at the outset they had a dream - a plan - to have children."

 Mr McLachlan said: "They were a family who wanted to do something positive, who wanted to adopt."